justinsantoro/politeia-digest/issue-016_script.md

 On May 22nd voting commenced for jer979's proposal titled **A Journey to the Future of Work - Telling the Decred story through Politeia**

-at the time of writing, jer979's proposal to write an article about politeia and the proposal process in return for 40 - 60 dcr (dependent on where the article is published) has received 4,279 Yes votes and 7,204 No votes for an approval rate of 37.3 percent with a voter participation of 27.9%.

-This has been a contentious proposal with discussion taking place both on reddit and Politeia.
 Early on in voting, Dustorf commented expressing support for jer979 and the proposal quickly garnered a 60% approval rate.
-This prompted a post on reddit criticizing the proposal.

 fiach-dubh {pronounced: *fee ah* **ch** *_ dub*} commented to highlight jer979s previous engagement with IOTA and expressed fear of a bait and switch.

 Jer979 responded with some context around their time at IOTA which appears to have persuaded fiach-dubh to support the proposal, while Dustorf seems to have rescinded his support.

-Other discussions sparked by this proposal concern the merit of this kind of single article relationship and the reasons why contractor payments are denominated in US Dollars.

 The proposal's approval rate initially hovered around 60% until a block of 3,992 no votes pushed it down to 38%.

-Voting on this proposal closes on May 29th.

 ### Approved proposals